 Many enthusiast prefer to use large plastic tubs or baskets as enclosures for their bearded dragons.
 There are some advantages to this type of open-air enclosure such as improved air flow and a large floor space.
 The down side to using this type of enclosure is it is not very attractive, to you or the bearded dragon.

 Make sure it is a full metal screen cover for maximum security and safety.
 Plastic screens can easily melt when using heat lamps to warm the enclosure.
-Also, never use a glass top on your enclosure, as they will filter UVB rays that are important to your bearded dragon’s health.
+Avoid the use of a glass top on your enclosure.
+Glass can filter UVB rays which limits the exposure to important lighting.

 It is also a good idea to use a locking lid if you have small children or other pets in the home.
 You don’t want young children, or Felix the cat to go exploring in your bearded dragon’s home.

-I recommend using a 125-gallon glass enclosure with a snug-fitting heavy metal screen cover for your bearded dragon enclosure.
+I recommend using a 125-gallon glass enclosure with a snug-fitting heavy metal screen cover for your bearded dragon terrarium set-up.
 It is relatively inexpensive and will last you and your bearded dragon for many years!